prescottprue/generator-react-firebase/README.md

     ```
 1. Why are there `__snapshots__` folders everywhere when opting into Jest?

     Jest just recently added support for adding your own snapshot resolver that allows you to place the `__snapshots__` folder at the top level (logic included in `scripts/snapshotResolver.js`).
 Since feature is still in alpha, it is not yet included with this generator.
 While testing supporting a top level `__snapshots__` folder, there were a number of issues, but the provided resolver did work as expected in some cases.

+1. How do I move/rename the `cypress` folder to something more general?
+    If you wanted to move the `cypress` folder into `test/ui` for intance, you could modify your `cypress.json` file to match the following:

+    **cypress.json**
+    ```json
+    {
+      "chromeWebSecurity": false,
+      "fixturesFolder": "test/ui/fixtures",
+      "integrationFolder": "test/ui/integration",
+      "pluginsFile": "test/ui/plugins/index.js",
+      "screenshotsFolder": "test/ui/screenshots",
+      "videosFolder": "test/ui/videos",
+      "supportFile": "test/ui/support/index.js"
+    }
+    ```

 ## In the future

 * Airbnb linting option (currently only `standard`)
 * Option to use simple file structure instead of fractal pattern
 * Open to ideas